jbytecode/rcaller/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Paul Curcean, Miroslav Batchkarov, Kopilov Aleksandr, Joel Wong, Kejo Starosta, Steven Sotelo, Edinei Piovesan, and others of this project.
+We acknowledge contributions from Paul Curcean, Miroslav Batchkarov, Joel Wong, Kejo Starosta, Steven Sotelo, Edinei Piovesan, and others of this project.

 # References

+RCaller is used as as core of [RCallerService](https://github.com/Kopilov/RCallerService), free microservice solution for running R-scripts from any other languages using HTTP.